Detailed information about the 100 most recent patent applications.

 ⚠ Filing a Notice of Appeal shows limited benefit.
 Consider other strategies like interviews or amendments before appealing.

-On average, applications examined by MASUD, ROKIB receive 2.16 office actions before reaching final disposition.
-This places the examiner in the 73% percentile for office actions issued.
-This examiner issues a slightly above-average number of office actions.
+On average, applications examined by MASUD, ROKIB receive 2.75 office actions before reaching final disposition.
+This places the examiner in the 80% percentile for office actions issued.
+This examiner issues more office actions than most examiners, which may indicate thorough examination or difficulty in reaching agreement with applicants.

-The median time to disposition (half-life) for applications examined by MASUD, ROKIB is 30 months.
-This places the examiner in the 42% percentile for prosecution speed.
-Prosecution timelines are slightly slower than average with this examiner.
+The median time to disposition (half-life) for applications examined by MASUD, ROKIB is 41 months.
+This places the examiner in the 22% percentile for prosecution speed.
+Applications take longer to reach final disposition with this examiner compared to most others.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: